glerner/phpunit-testing/docs/guides/installation-guide.md

 Before installing the testing tools, ensure you have:

-- PHP 7.4 or higher
+- PHP 7.4 or higher (for WordPress, should use PHP 8.0+)
 - Composer installed and available in your path
 - Git (for cloning repositories)
 - MySQL/MariaDB (for integration tests)